KmolYuan/Pyslvs-UI/README.md

     - **Number and Type Synthesis**: Cython algorithm use to find out structure possibilities of the mechanism.
     - **Dimensional Synthesis**: Kernel from three Cython algorithm API (rewrite).

-Compatible with Python 3.5, PyQt 5.7 (for PyQtChart) and above.
+Compatible with Python 3.5, PyQt 5.10 (same as PyQtChart) and above.

 Cross-platform Development: Ubuntu and Windows (64-bit).